Bus42/Scripts/README.md

 # Minerva's RP Assistant

-The purpose of this batch file is to create a text file to be interpreted by the xEdit engine in Fallout 4 the end result will be a .txt file with contents similar to the following:
+The purpose of this batch file is to create a text file to be interpreted by the engine in Fallout 4

+The end result will be a .txt file with contents similar to the following:

 ```text
     player.removeitem 0001F276 100